An Online Framework for Ephemeral Edge Computing in the Internet of Things: Introduction

 \section{Introduction}

-Next-generation wireless networks will bring in new Internet of Things (IoT) services that can potentially transform people's daily lives \cite{saad2019vision}.
-Much of these emerging IoT and 5G services require low latency in terms of both communication and computing.
-To deliver low-latency IoT services, one can resort to edge computing \cite{chiang2016fog, chen2019joint} techniques that can use radio and computing resources at a network's edge.
+Next-generation wireless networks will bring in new Internet of Things (IoT) services that can potentially transform people's daily lives \cite{saad2019vision,karimzadeh2022common}.
+Much of these emerging IoT and 5G (fifth generation of wireless communications) services require low latency in terms of both communication and computing.
+To deliver low-latency IoT services, one can resort to edge computing \cite{chiang2016fog, chen2019joint} techniques that can use radio and computing resources at a network edge\footnote{According to the network environment and application scenario, the network’s edge can include various entities such as border routers, access points, base stations, mobile devices, and connected vehicles.
+In this study, we focused on an edge network consisting of mobile nodes.}.

 In particular, by using local computing resources, edge computing can significantly reduce the distance of data transmission, thus inducing smaller communication latency.
 To enable large-scale and distributed edge computing among heterogeneous devices, there is a need to enable edge devices to pool their computing resources by instantaneously forming a local edge network to process the computational tasks received from various user applications \cite{chiang2016fog}.
 Clearly, if properly deployed, edge computing will bring forth key benefits for low-latency IoT services by ensuring that a local edge network is instantaneously deployed by edge devices.
 Therein, fundamental challenges include joint radio and computing resource management and application-oriented edge computing system and architecture design.